jdlee11/Final-Project/README.md

   - Place Setting by Creative Stall
   - Pencil by vijay sekhar
   - Serving Dish by misirlou
+  - Arrow by Tahsin Tahil
+  - Close by Vicons Design
+  - Tick Circle by Hea Poh Lin
+  - Circle by Leinad Lehmko
+  - Arrow by Tahsin Tahil

 - Other
   - Shannon Riester for help with File Reader